 Score explanation: The University Hospital of North Midlands (UHNM) is the main affiliated hospital trust to Keele Medical School, which requires all professionals to complete e-learning modules on sustainable healthcare as part of their statutory training.
-This is the same as last year.

-- 3.5.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures? - Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - No affiliated medical centres have accessible educational materials for patients.
+This is the same as last year 3.5.
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?
+Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
+(2 points) Some affiliated hospitals have accessible educational materials for patients.
+(1 point) No affiliated medical centres have accessible educational materials for patients.
+(0 points) Score Assigned:

 Score explanation: UHNM has several patient information leaflets regarding air pollution and respiratory health, accessible in paper format from the respiratory outpatients department and via the staff intranet.
 There are also a few web articles referencing different environmental health exposures, relevant to specific diseases, e.g. explaining daily air quality index via Asthma Triggers, as well as highlighting their own role in mitigating environmental health exposures.

-Shrewsbury And Telford Hospital (SATH) trust does provide accessible online patient information leaflets regarding the impact of smoking & exposure to the sun, in an easy read format as well as a webpage format, as well as printed leaflets in outpatient departments.
+2 Shrewsbury And Telford Hospital (SATH) trust does provide accessible online patient information leaflets regarding the impact of smoking & exposure to the sun, in an easy read format as well as a webpage format, as well as printed leaflets in outpatient departments.
+This is the same as last year.

 3.6.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?

-- Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated hospitals have accessible educational materials for patients.
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?
+Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
+(2 points) Some affiliated hospitals have accessible educational materials for patients.
+(1 point) No affiliated hospitals have accessible educational materials for patients.
+(0 points) Score Assigned: